Marketing, Communications & Content job market report cover, Austin-Round Rock-San Marcos, TX, 2026-06

 Career Switchers

-Best target: Switch through content-adjacent or operations-adjacent paths where your prior domain knowledge matters, especially in healthcare, construction, or tech-enabled businesses.[12]
+Best target: Switch through project-heavy coordinator, proposal, research-support, or communications-adjacent roles where your prior industry background in healthcare, construction, or retail helps you look less risky.[12][5]

 Salary Reality